 What do you want to accomplish with the sale of your home?
 Do you want to make a certain amount of money that you can put toward a larger or nicer home?
 Do you need to sell it as soon as possible to facilitate a move to a new city or area?
 Once you understand your needs, you can better craft your offer.
-For example, if you need to sell quickly, you might want to price your home lower than if your goal is to make a certain profit margin.
-Make sure you convey these needs to your REALTOR once you choose one so he or she can adjust your selling price accordingly.
+For example, if you need to sell quickly, you might want to price your home lower than if your goal is to make a particular profit margin.
+Ensure you convey these needs to your REALTOR once you choose one so he or she can adjust your selling price accordingly.

 Receiving an offer is an exciting part of the process, but it doesn’t mean the journey is over.
-We will evaluate each offer and make sure the party making the offer is prequalified or pre-approved by a mortgage lender and that their offer is acceptable to you.
+We will evaluate each offer and ensure the party making the offer is prequalified or pre-approved by a mortgage lender and that their request is acceptable to you.
 If the offer is too low, you can make a counter-offer or offer other ways to bridge the gap, such as covering some or all of the closing costs, making repairs, adjusting the move-in date, or leaving some appliances or fixtures for the new buyer.

 Once we deem the offer is acceptable, we will review the proposed contract to make sure it’s all in order and includes the necessary components such as deposit amount, down payment, financing, inspection rights and repair allowances, contingencies, settlement date, and a list of fees and who will pay them.
 When both parties have agreed to the term, a final contract will be prepared by your agent.